What are the Benefits of Change Management for Your Projects?

 • Integrating change management into the overall project management process and should be viewed as an ongoing activity rather than a one-time event.

 People often resist change for many reasons.
-They prefer the status quo; they fear losing their job – they may think they will be unable to learn something new.
+They prefer the status quo, fear losing their job, or worry about being unable to learn something new.

 Strategies for Short-Term Change Management